 10 Things About the March Equinox

-On Monday, March 20, 2017, the day and night were of almost equal duration at most time zones in the world.
+On Tuesday, March 20, 2018, the day and night are of almost equal duration in most time zones in the world.
 Here are 10 facts about the March Equinox you might not know.

 1. Also Autumnal Equinox

 2. First Equinox of the Year

 In the Northern Hemisphere, astronomers and scientists use the March equinox as the start of spring, which ends on the June solstice, when astronomical summer begins.